28 - 29 October 2021 - 9:00 am to 1:30 pm EDT

 Online via WebEx

 IEEE Members can add ComSoc to their membership.

+This course is presented over two days consisting of both lectures and hands-on components.
 The central topic of the course is the study of architectures and protocols to enable virtualization in future communication networks, with a specific focus on mobile networks (5G and beyond).
 Softwarization and virtualization are considered vital in the next generation of communication networks, as seen in the current framework of 5G as standardization moves from New Radio to the infrastructure and management aspects.
-This course presents a holistic understanding of the such technologies, and it proposes both theoretical as well as practical concepts.
+This course presents a holistic understanding of such technologies, and it proposes both theoretical as well as practical concepts.
 An extensive hands-on component is included in this course, where participants will learn how to use the discussed technologies.

 The technical issues addressed by the course will include:

 - Introductory session: Presenting the reasoning on the need for computing in communication networks, this introduction will provide a picture of the evolution of networks up to present day.
 Instructors will discuss 5G basics, requirements, evolution from 4G and current standardization status and beyond.
 The hands-on practice environment and its concepts will be also introduced during this part of the course.

 - Key theoretical concepts: The first part of this session will address Software Defined Networking (SDN) and will describe conceptual issues and design opportunities deriving from the detachment of the control plane from the data plane, network programmability, and existing solutions in the SDN eco-system (mainly OpenFlow, but with an overview of ONOS and P4).
 Next the instructors will cover Network Function Virtualization (NFV), discussing conceptual issues and design opportunities deriving from the abstraction of network functionalities from dedicated hardware, performance issues, and existing solutions for NFV (docker, OpenStack).